csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 ### CsBeats

-As an alternative to the classical Csound score, [CsBeats](https://csound.com/docs/manual/CsBeats.html) is included with Csound.
+As an alternative to the classical Csound score,&nbsp;
+[CsBeats](https://csound.com/docs/manual/CsBeats.html) is included
+with Csound.
 This is a domain specific language tailored to the concepts of beats, rhythm and standard western notation.
 To use Csbeat, specify